oceanprotocol/docs/defi/README.md

 ## Data Farming - ChallengeDF (Predict-ETH) 📈

-Data Farming offers a weekly rewards via ChallengeDF, a challenge where users predict the price of Ethereum and win prizes 💰 based on accuracy.
+Data Farming offers a weekly rewards via [ChallengeDF](../../rewards/df-challengedf.md), a challenge where users predict the price of Ethereum and win prizes 💰 based on accuracy.

-Weekly prizes total 5000 $OCEAN
-1st Place - 2500
-2nd Place - 1500
-3rd Place - 1000

 In this competition, participants use machine learning to submit future ETH prices for the next 12 hours as accurately as possible.
 They upload these predictions to Ocean Market as data NFTs.
-This challenge promotes more valuable data feeds on the Ocean Market while participants earn cash.
-It's a win-win for both Ocean Protocol and challenge participants!

 Check our [ChallengeDF page](https://df.oceandao.org/challenges) and join the active Predict ETH challenge!